 From there, heading back to Solothurn will take 15 minutes by train.

-If there’s something you didn’t get to do in Basel yesterday, today’s your day.
-But in case you’ve seen enough of the city already, you can always hop across the border and visit Weil am Rhein in Germany or St. Louis in France.
+If there's something you didn't get to see in Basel yesterday, today is your chance.
+But if you've already explored the city enough, you can always jump across the border to visit Weil am Rhein in Germany or St. Louis in France.

-Technically, you could even visit three countries in one day.
-Switzerland, Germany and France.
-That’s completely doable in Basel and might be something you don’t get to experience every day.
-Especially if you’re from a country that requires you to get on a plane to cross the nearest border within a reasonable amount of time.
+Theoretically, you could even visit all three countries in a single day: Switzerland, Germany, and France.
+This is definitely possible in Basel and something you might not get the chance to do every day, especially if you're from a country where you have to take a flight just to reach the next border in a reasonable time.

-Whenever you’re ready to leave Basel, catch the train to Schaffhausen.
-This city has a charming old town with an impressive total of 171 bay windows, which is more than any other Swiss city can account for.
-Once you’re done chasing them all down and exploring the rest of Schaffhausen, head up to Munot and enjoy the view over the city.
+When you're ready to leave Basel, hop on a train to Schaffhausen.
+This city has a charming old town.
+Here you'll find a total of 171 bay windows, which is more than any other city in Switzerland.
+After you’ve checked them all out and explored the rest of Schaffhausen, you can head up to Munot and enjoy the view over the city.

-The main reason why people come to Schaffhausen are the mighty Rhine Falls, an impressive force of nature that attracts visitors from all over the world.
-Access to the falls is free from the northern shore, while seeing them from Laufen Castle in the south costs 5 CHF.
-Spend however long you please getting soaked in the mist of the Rhine Falls before going back to Schaffhausen.
+The main reason people travel to Schaffhausen is the Rhine Falls.
+This magnificent waterfall attracts visitors from all over the world and is truly an impressive natural spectacle.
+Access to the falls from the north bank is free, while a visit from Schloss Laufen on the south side costs 5 CHF.
+Take your time to fully immerse yourself in the beauty of the Rhine Falls.
+When you're ready, head back to Schaffhausen.

-If you’re really fast and ready to leave Schaffhausen around lunchtime, you can head even further and spend some time by Lake Constance, which shares its territory with Switzerland, Austria and Germany.
+If you’re really quick and want to leave Schaffhausen around noon, you can go even further and spend some time at Lake Constance, which is shared by Switzerland, Austria, and Germany.

-Toward the end of the day, or even around lunchtime if you’re not keen about that side trip idea, catch the train back to Zurich.
-Spend the rest of the day exploring Switzerland’s largest city.
+Toward the end of the day, or even around lunch if you’re not feeling the detour, you can take the train back to Zürich.
+Spend the rest of the day exploring the largest city in Switzerland.

 Today, you’re in for some serious hiking and a ton of impressive mountain views.
 In the morning, catch the train to Wasserauen and hike up to Seealpsee, one of the three lakes in the Alpstein mountain range.
 Spend some time in this peaceful spot before moving on to Ebenalp.